ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 - Maintainability
 - Avoid rewrites

-The biggest enemy of clean code is pressure so Pieter advised us to take our time to write clean code.
+The biggest enemy of clean code is pressure, so Pieter advised us to take our time to write clean code.
 During this course we also did some exercises through public code katas available on the internet.
 This course only gave an introduction and he recommended us to read the book by Robert Cecil Martin.